stanleyqubit/MWSE/docs/source/apis/os.md

 ### `os.openURL`

 Opens the given `url` in the default browser.
-This has an advantage over using `os.execute("show https://my.url")` in that it does not create a command prompt window.
+This has an advantage over using `os.execute("start https://my.url")` in that it does not create a command prompt window.

 ```lua
 os.openURL(url)